 Not only will you enjoy the beautiful warm weather here, but you'll also find postcard rolling countryside, charming towns and villages and stunningly preserved chateaus.
 I specialise in photographing destination weddings in the South of France, so I'll make the most of the setting you've fallen in love with.

 Choose your venue

-When you tell family and friends you're planning a destination wedding in France, their first thought will often be that you'll choose a chateau venue.
-There are plenty of stunning chateaus available for weddings in the South of France.
+When you tell family and friends you're planning a destination wedding in France, their first thought will often be that you'll choose a Chateau venue.
+There are plenty of stunning Chateaux available for weddings in the South of France.
 So, if you're dreaming of fairy-tale turrets and opulent ballrooms, you're sure to find the one.